You are viewing United States

 Food Safety Solutions

 In today’s health-challenged times, food safety has taken on even greater importance across the globe.
 Safer food promises healthier lives and a more resilient food industry.
-Kemin helps keep your food products fresher, safer, longer—with our lines of value-added antimicrobials and mold inhibiting products, and our extensive technical expertise.
+Kemin helps keep your food products fresher, safer, longer — with our value-added antimicrobials and mold inhibiting products, and our extensive technical expertise.

-One of the most significant losses during a recall is your brand’s reputation with your consumer.
-When your brand fails to deliver safe food, consumers may choose to stop purchasing not only the recalled product, but everything falling under that brand due to safety concerns.
+One of the most significant losses during a recall is a brand's reputation with consumers.
+When your brand fails to deliver safe food, consumers may stop purchasing not only the recalled product, but everything falling under your brand due to associated safety concerns.
+Beyond the loss of revenue and consumer trust, recalls can result in extreme amounts of food waste, from the recall itself, as well as the lingering effect of consumers avoiding products after the risk has passed.5

 • Undeclared allergens